-Every successful contractor eventually hits 'The Ceiling.'
-You're working 80 hours a week, you're on every job site, and you're doing all the estimates and invoicing yourself.
-You can't grow any further because your own time is the bottleneck.
-Scaling means transitioning from the field to the office—from being the lead worker to being the CEO.
+Every successful contractor eventually hits the ceiling.
+You are working 80 hours a week, you are on every job site, and you are doing all the estimates and invoicing yourself.
+You cannot grow because your own time is the bottleneck.
+Scaling means moving from the field to the office — from lead worker to business owner.

 The System is the Solution

-You cannot scale 'yourself.'
+You cannot scale yourself.
 You can only scale systems.
-To step back from the tools, you must document exactly how you want work to be done, how you want estimates to be built, and how you want clients to be treated.
-These systems allow your team to produce 'your' level of quality without you having to be there to supervise every nail.
+Document how you want work done, how estimates are built, and how clients are treated.
+A written system lets your team produce your level of quality without you watching every cut.

 Delegating the Paperwork